Puffing Billy (locomotive): Design

 Puffing Billy incorporated a number of novel features, patented by Hedley, which were to prove important to the development of locomotives.
-It had two vertical cylinders, one on either side of the boiler, and partly enclosed by it, and drove a single crankshaft beneath the frames, from which gears drove and also coupled the wheels allowing better traction.
+It had two vertical cylinders, one on each side of the boiler, and partly enclosed by it, and drove a single crankshaft beneath the frames, from which gears drove and also coupled the wheels allowing better traction.

 The engine had a number of serious technical limitations.
-Running on cast-iron wagonway plates, its eight-ton weight was too heavy and broke them, encouraging opponents of locomotive traction to criticise the innovation.
-This problem was alleviated by redesigning the engine with four axles so that the weight was spread more evenly.
-The engine was eventually rebuilt as a four-wheeler when improved edge rails track was introduced around 1830.
-It was not particularly fast, being capable of no more than 5 mph (8 km/h).
+It was only capable of at most 5 mph and its eight-ton weight broke the cast-iron wagonway plates, resulting in criticism from locomotive opponents.
+This problem was resolved by doubling the number of axles to better distribute the weight.
+The engine was eventually rebuilt with two axles when improved edge rail track was introduced around 1830.

 Legacy

 Puffing Billy was an important influence on George Stephenson, who lived locally, and its success was a key factor in promoting the use of steam locomotives by other collieries in north-eastern England.

 It has been suggested that Puffing Billys name survives in the English language in the intensifier like billy-o, but there are several alternative explanations for that phrase's origin.

-In 1952, British light music composer Edward White wrote a melody named after the locomotive.
-The piece became ubiquitous in British media, being used on BBC Light Programme's Children's Favourites, a radio request programme, from 1952 to 1966, and also appearing in numerous commercials and radio shows.
-The piece also became extremely popular in the United States, where it served as the theme for Captain Kangaroo from 1955 to 1974.